PHOTOS BY BRIAN GUILLIAUX

 Brock James Henderson

 Brock James Henderson is an Iowa native currently living in Dallas.
 His dance training began at age 16 at the Robert Thomas Dancenter while participating in the Dancenter Dancer Company.
 He graduated from Marymount Manhattan College in 2014 with a BFA in Dance under the direction of Katie Langan.
 Henderson has trained in numerous summer intensives, including Springboard Danse Montreal, Complexions Contemporary Ballet, Cedar Lake Contemporary Ballet 360, American Ballet Theater Collegiate, and the Joffrey Ballet School.
 After graduation, Henderson apprenticed with ZviDance and 10HairyLegs in New York.
-This is his third season with BWDP.
+This is his second season with BWDP.
 He is honored to work with BWDP’s talented artists and thankful for all the people who have supported him along the way.

 NÉSTOR LEONARDO PÉREZ is a native of the southern tropical area of Mexico.
 In 2009, Pérez began studying dance at the Texas Women’s University in Denton where he was introduced to a wide variety of dance styles, including ballet, modern, and contact improvisation.
 Pérez was a member of TWU’s DanceWorks, DanceLAB, and International Dance Company.
 He went on to perform and collaborate with Big Rig Dance Collective and Grid Dance Theater.
 He studies flamenco with Jesús Muñoz and Latin ballroom with Gocha and Shorena Chertkoev.
 In summer 2013, Pérez attended the American Dance Festival, where he performed and participated in the restaging of choreographer Bill T. Jones’ Love Redefined.
 Pérez currently is an apprentice in his third season with BWDP and he is thankful for the opportunity to study with the company.